Our Faculty & Staff

 Alison joins Franklin after a 20 year career in corporate catering.
 She is a DC native with a BFA in Theatre Arts from SUNY Purchase.
 She loves food, cooking, and gardening on her balcony.

 Vicky is a San Francisco native who is new to the Washington DC area.
-She attended Mills College at Northeastern University and earned a BA in Child Development and a Master's in Education.
+They attended Mills College at Northeastern University and earned a BA in Child Development and a Master's in Education.
 Vicky has worked in the early education field for over 10 years and is excited to join the administrative team at Franklin Montessori!
-She also loves to crochet, eat sushi, and listen to spooky podcasts.
+They also love to crochet, eat sushi, and listen to spooky podcasts.

 Lead Montessori Teachers

 Stephen has been in the field of Montessori education for 12 years and this is his 6th year at Franklin.
 He is originally from Lancaster, Pennsylvania.
 Stephen enjoys cooking, playing basketball, and watching golf in his free time.

 Co-Lead Teacher Room 1